shariq1989/cookbook/content/recipe/Bhuna_Gosht.md

 #### THE STORY BEHIND THE MEAL

-Before meeting Shariq, I (Tressa) had no experience with eating or making Desi food.
+Before meeting Shariq, I had no experience with eating or making Desi food.
 If you asked me the difference between an Indian or a Thai Curry I couldn't have told you.
-I am incredibly honored to be able to study Desi cooking under my mother-in-law, who is a phenomenal cook.
-She cooks off-script so you have to observe as she buzzes through the kitchen or you miss it all.
-I am amazed by her ability to build upon flavors to create masterpiece after masterpiece.
+Now, I am incredibly honored to be able to study Desi cooking under my mother-in-law.
+She cooks off-script so I have to carefully observe her as she buzzes through the kitchen or I  miss it all.
+I am amazed by her ability to build flavor and create masterpiece after masterpiece.
 This recipe is inspired by her cooking, though I am sure hers would be even tastier.